mayankmk03/TIAA-Hackathon/README.md

  * Crop Predictor using Cart Algorithm.

- * Stripe API as Payment-Gateway for the customer to purchase farm produce.

  * OpenWeatherMap API services to predict current weather.

+ * Famers can add additional categories apart from Vegetable and Grains.

+ * Customers can view their previous orders.

  * OpenSSL function for Encryption and Decryption on User Credentials

- * NewsFeed
+ * NewsFeed through Postman API

- * Multilingual support
+ * Multilingual support using Google Translate

 ## Installation